-Edited by Florence I. Edim, Anonymous, Graeme, Karan Khanna and 2 others
+Edited by Florence I. Edim, Graeme, Karan Khanna, Eng and 1 other

 The classroom can be as boring at times.
 Therefore you need to find creative ways to pull the strings to make each and every experience inside the classroom informative and fun at the same time.

 Who would want to study in a classroom that is dull and boring?
 The answer is: Nobody.
 Psychologists believe that students are more inclined to study in decorated classrooms than ones that are empty and boring.
 And maybe that is why different schools have class decor competitions every year.
 Think of it like this: Would you prefer a lush, furnished apartment or a simple, empty building as your home?
 Obviously, the answer would be the lush, furnished apartment.
 The same is true with classrooms or any other working place.
 So, the first step toward creating a fun environment is to decorate the classroom with charts and other creative stuff.
 In this way, the students will feel a sense of belonging in their classrooms.
 Ask students to make charts or projects for their class that can be hung there.